githubcbrc/KGWASMatrix/README.md

 ## HPC Job Examples

-Here's a basic SLURM job script example for running the ``kmer_count`` command on an HPC cluster using SLURM as the job scheduler.
+Here is a basic SLURM job script example for running the ``kmer_count`` command on an HPC cluster using SLURM as the job scheduler.

 ```bash
 #!/bin/bash